Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Label Replacement Attacks

-However, such a backdoor attack requires the label inference step as a prerequisite, which requires running and observing the VFL process separately first.
-In the following, we propose another backdoor approach which does not require prior knowledge about the true labels of every sample to be poisoned.
-Instead, we only assume that the passive attacker knows a few clean samples which have the same label as the targeted label of the backdoor task.
-We mark this sample set $\mathcal{D}_{target}$.
-We use this assumption because it's usually not too difficult to get the label of a few samples in practice.
-With this assumption, we propose to inject a gradient-replacement backdoor to the learning process directly as follows: \begin{itemize} \item In the forward propagation, the attacker performs local computations of $H_i^k$, but for each poisoned sample $i$, it randomly selects one sample $j$ from $\mathcal{D}_{target}$, replaces encrypted intermediate results $[[H_j^k]]_{j \in \mathcal{D}_{target}}$ with $[[H_i^k]]_{i \in \mathcal{D}_{backdoor}}$ and records the pair $<i,j>$; \item In the backward propagation, for each pair $<i,j>$, the attacker replaces the encrypted intermediate gradients of sample $i$ it receives with encrypted gradients of sample $j$, update the model parameters using $\gamma[[g_{j}]]\frac{\partial H_i^k}{\partial \theta_k}$ according to equation \ref{grad_H_k} where $\frac{\partial \ell}{\partial H_j}$ is replaced by $g_{j}$; \end{itemize} Here $\gamma$ is an amplify rate that we adjust to control the level of backdoor.
-This can also be understood as an identity steal strategy where the backdoor sample steals a target's identity.
+Such a backdoor attack requires the label inference step as a prerequisite, which requires running and observing the VFL process separately first.
+In fact, for this backdoor attack, we can also eliminate the label inference step completely and directly replace labels via replacing encrypted gradients.
+We assume that the passive attacker knows a few clean samples with the targeted label, marked as $\mathcal{D}_{target}$.
+Note that, these clean samples are from the original local dataset of the attacker and as few as 1 clean sample from target class is needed.
+With this assumption, we propose to inject a gradient-replacement backdoor to the learning process directly as follows: \begin{itemize} \item In the forward propagation, the attacker performs local computations of $H_i^k$, but for each poisoned sample $i$, it randomly selects one sample $j$ from $\mathcal{D}_{target}$, replaces encrypted intermediate results $[[H_j^k]]_{j \in \mathcal{D}_{target}}$ with $[[H_i^k]]_{i \in \mathcal{D}_{backdoor}}$ and records the pair $<i,j>$; \item In the backward propagation, for each pair $<i,j>$, the attacker replaces the encrypted intermediate gradients of sample $i$ it receives with encrypted gradients that exits at the position for sample $j$, update the model parameters using $\gamma[[\frac{\partial \ell}{\partial H_j}]]\frac{\partial H_i^k}{\partial \theta_k}$ according to Eq.(\ref{equ:grad_H_k}) where $\frac{\partial \ell}{\partial H_i}$ is replaced by $\frac{\partial \ell}{\partial H_j}$; \end{itemize} Here $\gamma$ is an amplify rate that we adjust to control the level of backdoor.
+This can also be understood as an identity stealth strategy where the backdoor sample steals a target's identity.
 By using such a strategy, the passive party will obtain the corresponding gradients with respect to the targeted label instead of its own therefore its local backdoor updates will be successful.
 To further prevent the active party from learning a reasonable mapping of the labels and intermediate results $H_i$ of the poisoned samples, the passive party can instead output a random-valued vector to the active party for each poisoned sample during training.
-See Algorithm \ref{algo_gradient_poison_1} and Figure \ref{fig:vfl_attach_setting}($A$, $C$) for full details.
+See Algorithm \ref{algo_gradient_poison_1} and Figure \ref{fig:vfl_attack_backdoor_setting}($A$, $B$) for full details.